pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 # Linear Chaining Helper

 `pipefunc.helpers.linear_chain` connects a list of functions linearly by applying minimal renames so “output of one becomes input of the next.”
-It never alters `mapspec`—only names.
+It only renames arguments where needed; it doesn’t change how your functions compute or how batching works.

 Use it to compose simple array→array transforms: keep a small toolbox of transforms and pick any subset (in any order) at runtime.